Kfirco12/Mifalot/README.md

-# Mifalot - Education and social project
+# Mifalot Education and Society Enterprises Project

 We develope a web application for Mifalot's managment.</br>
 The main goal - Increasing the documentation and the communication between the coaches and the managment.